ResourcesPage address: http://www.mnsu.edu/activities/rso/rsoresources.html

 During the fall and spring semesters, Student Activities office hours are from 8am-6pm Monday-Thursday.
 Friday it is open from 8am-4:30pm.
 Staff are available from 8am-4:30pm during the week.

-Once an organization becomes recognized, they may obtain an MSU email account for thier organization(i.e. firstname.lastname@example.org).
+Once an organization becomes recognized, they may obtain an MSU email account for thier organization(i.e. email@example.com).
 This is a shared folder that officers with permission can access after they log into thier Mav Mail.
-To request an email account or allow officers to access the folder, contact Lindsay Anderson in the Student Activities office (CSU 173) or by email (email@example.com).
+You can request an email account by completing this form.
+If you already have an email and need access, contact Ashley Strom or Jessica Lee in the Student Activities office (CSU 173).

 All scheduling by RSO's is done through the virtual EMS scheduling software using the organizations mnsu email account.
-If you need an mnsu email please stop by Student Activities in CSU 173 to inquire, or contact the RSO Graduate Advisor Lindsay Anderson at firstname.lastname@example.org.
+If you need an mnsu email please refer to question above.

-If you have specific questions regarding scheduling of space, please contact University Scheduling & Conference Services .
+If you have specific questions regarding scheduling of space, please contact University Scheduling & Conference Services.
 The office is located in CSU room 219.
-Phone: 507-389-2223

-How does my RSO obtain an account or funding?
+6) How does my RSO obtain an on-campus account or funding?

 You can apply for up to $500 to host an event on-campus that is open to the whole campus community.